e-straight/OAI-Demo/0 Setup.md

 4. Click the "Azure OpenAI" pane, and then click "Create".
 (Leave the "Plan" field as "Azure OpenAI".)

 NOTE: If you see the message in red, "Azure OpenAI Service is currently available to customers via an application form.
 The selected subscription has not been enabled for use of the service and does not have quota for any pricing tiers.", you need to apply for access to the service and wait for approval to continue.
 [Click here to request access to Azure OpenAI service](https://aka.ms/oai/access).
+This is due to the overwhelming demand for access, as well as our commitment as a company in regards to responsible AI.

+ "As part of Microsoft's commitment to responsible AI, we are designing and releasing Azure OpenAI Service with the intention of protecting the rights of individuals and society and fostering transparent human-computer interaction.
+For this reason, we currently limit the access and use of Azure OpenAI, including limiting access to the ability to modify content filters and/or abuse monitoring." ([learn more here](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/limited-access?context=%2Fazure%2Fcognitive-services%2Fopenai%2Fcontext%2Fcontext))

 1. Choose a unique set of characters to make your resource group and domain name unique.
 You might choose something like `openai-19800101` with your birthday to make it easy to remember.
 From now on, we'll use `openai-lab-build`, but remember to substitute your selection.